berachain/docs/apps/core/content/developers/contracts/permit2.md

 Sets the new values for amount, expiration, and nonce.

-_Will check that the signed nonce is equal to the current nonce and then incrememnt the nonce value by 1._
+_Will check that the signed nonce is equal to the current nonce and then increment the nonce value by 1._

 _Emits a Permit event._